LucasDelfino92/morrowindsharp/modlist.md

   - Also install the **Alternate Silver Helmet** optional file.
 - [**Improved Cliff Racer AI**](https://www.nexusmods.com/morrowind/mods/44712) by R-Zero: makes Cliff Racers' aggressiveness depend on how badly Player is wounded.
 Diseased Cliff Racers now have smaller aggression radius, but are less likely to flee than normal ones.
 Blighted Cliff Racers now have larger aggression radius and will never flee.
 - [**Kill Command**](https://www.nexusmods.com/morrowind/mods/46723) by Merlord: adds a configurable hotkey that will send all companions to attack whatever you are currently looking at.
+- [**MWSE Character Creation Name Generator**](https://www.nexusmods.com/morrowind/mods/46189) by Aleist3r: allows you to generate a random name for you character upon character creation.
 - [**Legion Uniform Apathy**](https://www.nexusmods.com/morrowind/mods/46024) by mort: removes the "You're out of uniform.
 Talk to me when you're serious." greeting from legion NPCs and makes the "Where's your uniform?" line happen 90% less often.
 - [**Lock Bashing**](https://www.nexusmods.com/morrowind/mods/44857) by Greatness7: adds the ability to bash open locked doors and chests, as was an option in previous TES games.
+- [**Lower First Person Sneak Mode**](https://www.nexusmods.com/morrowind/mods/43108) by Androl: lowers the position of the first person camera when sneaking/crouching, making it easier to tell if you are sneaking.
 - [**Lucky Strike - a Critical Hit Mod**](https://www.nexusmods.com/morrowind/mods/45765) by R-Zero: add as Luck-based Critical Strike mechanic reminiscent of the one in Daggerfall.
 - [**Loading Doors Lock Tune**](https://www.nexusmods.com/morrowind/mods/46094) by abot: automatically synchronizes linked doors locked/unlocked state on activate, lock/unlock by spell, unlock by lockpick, key.
 Makes loading doors play close sound a short time after opening.
 - [**Marksman Rebalanced**](https://www.nexusmods.com/morrowind/mods/46715) by Merlord: takes into account the distance to target when calculating the hit chance for ranged weapons.
 This applies to both the player and NPCs.
 Crouching also provides a boost to hit chance.